Christiana Riot: Immediate aftermath

 Parker, Gorsuch's former slaves, and some other blacks fled north to the eventual safety of Canada.
 In Rochester, New York, where he was to take a boat to Canada, Parker took refuge in the house of Frederick Douglass.
 He had known him when both were slaves in Maryland.
 Douglass arranged for the group to catch the ferry to Canada.
-The Christiana Riot had been the latest in a series of confrontations over fugitive slaves, following on the heels of several high-profile cases in Boston including the escape of Shadrach Minkins from custody in February 1851.
-The Federal government had been stymied in its efforts to enforce those cases, and was becoming harsher to create a deterrent.
+The Christiana Resistance had been the latest in a series of confrontations over fugitive slaves, following on the heels of several high-profile cases in Boston, including the escape of Shadrach Minkins from custody in February 1851.
+The Federal government had been stymied in its efforts to enforce those cases and was becoming harsher to create a deterrent.

 In the case of the re-enslavement of Thomas Sims in April, federal marshals and army soldiers had been used to keep order.
 However, these previous incidents had been without white deaths.
-The death of the slave owner in the Christiana riot led to President Fillmore to call out the marines.
+The death of the slave owner in the Christiana resistance led President Fillmore to call out the Marines.
 They searched the area and eventually arrested 36 blacks and five whites.
 The federal government, wishing to set an example, charged them with the severe offense of treason.
 Fillmore's actions were somewhat pragmatic: the issue aroused strong sentiments in the South, and Southerners called for the rioters to be hanged or else the South might secede.
 It received national press coverage.
 Northerners were also agitated, as – according to them – it demonstrated the reach of the Slave Power and especially the Fugitive Slave Act into the otherwise free North.

 Legal proceedings

 On October 6, 1851, indictments for the first 38 people listed below were remitted from the District Court to the Circuit Court.
 On November 14, 1851, the Grand Jury of the United States District Court, Philadelphia returned true bills of indictment against 41 people.
 Parker and some others were charged in absentia.

-The 41 men charged (ordered as on the indictment), except where noted, were Black:
+Of the 41 men charged (ordered as on the indictment), except where noted, 36 were Black: